ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   than a science.
 A special value of `:auto` instructs Ceedling to query the host system's number of virtual cores.
 To this value it adds a constant of 4.
-This is often a good value sufficient to "max out" available resources without overloading availble resources.
+This is often a good value sufficient to "max out" available resources without overloading available resources.

   `:compile_threads` is used for all release build steps and all test suite build steps except for running the test executables that make